-Each driver that pays the registration fee and competes in more than half of the completed events will receive the following...
+Each driver that competes in more than 75% of the scheduled events will receive the following

 - $5.00 rebate on each tire purchased from Spartan Speedway during the current season

-- 5% rebate on gas purchases from Spartan Speedway during the current season
+- 5% rebate on fuel purchases from Spartan Speedway during the current season

 F. REAR AXLE AND DRIVE